verona-interfaces/player/api/asyncapi.md

 <tr>
   <td>unitState.dataParts </td>
   <td>object</td>
-  <td><p>These data are used by the player to restore the former response state and by data processing systems to analyse the responses.
+  <td><p>This data is used by the player to restore the former response state and by data processing systems to analyse the responses.
 The host must buffer all data parts, because the player might send only changed data parts, not always the whole package.
 The host stores all parts but only the last given version (respect timeStamp!).
 Every data part is identified by a unique key, the data is stored as serialized object (string).</p>
 </td>
   <td><em>Any</em></td>
 </tr>